 I still think of Hush Puppy all these years later.The bond we form with our childhood dog is precious and we remember forever with deep emotion.
 Click To Tweet

 Dogs act as a child’s friend, protector, confidante and fellow mischief-maker.
 It’s a beautiful bond.
 Let’s take a look at 9 wonderful ways having a dog is great for children…

 1. Friendship and support

 Kids can really thrive with canine companionship.
 A dog and child can become best friends and dogs exhibit such amazing values… love, loyalty, joy and pure emotion.

 Dogs can play a beautiful role as a support animal or therapy for children with illnesses, disabilities, or who have gone through trauma.

 Autistic children, and later adults, benefit from a gentle, patient dog as a pet.
-Dogs can help them get used to sensory inputs but also keep them calm and grounded so they don’t get overwhelmed.
-It’s a great way for autistic kids to learn to relate to another being and personality, building a bond that can improve other areas of their life too.
+Dogs can help them get used to sensory inputs.
+They can act as a calming influence, so the child doesn’t get overwhelmed.
+It’s a perfect way for autistic kids to learn to relate to another being and personality.
+In addition, building a bond can improve their social skills areas for later on.

 2. Preventing illness and allergies

 One theory about why allergies are getting more common in kids is that our homes are actually too clean!
-Exposure to dirt and dust can build up the immune system and make it stronger.
+Exposure to dirt and dust builds up the immune system and make it stronger.